guerillaxgardener/reading-notes/301-reading-04.md

 ___1. What is a ‘Controlled Component’?___

-* In React, a contolled component is one that renders a form and also controls what happens in that form on subsequent user inputs. (https://reactjs.org/docs/forms.html)
+* In React, a controlled component is one that renders a form and also controls what happens in that form on subsequent user inputs. (https://reactjs.org/docs/forms.html)

 * Component becomes 'single source of truth' for the rendering of itself